Free delivery on orders over €60

 The natural colour of a healthy tongue is pink; it may vary in colour.
 When the tongue is covered with a white layer it is known as a tongue deposit.
 This is a layer of bacteria that has attached itself to the tongue.
 The thickness of this deposit can vary.
 A white tongue can cause a bad taste in the mouth and bad breath.
 It can have several causes, the most common being low resistance or reduced saliva production.
 Would you like to get rid of the white deposit on your tongue quickly?
 Order your tongue cleaner here.

 What is the white coating on the tongue?

 The white coating on the tongue can indicate a large number of bacteria in the mouth.
 The bacteria form a white film on the tongue and can be the cause of bad breath.

-poor dental care.
+The main cause of white coating on the tongue is poor dental care.
 In most cases the cause is innocent.